kamaufnjeri/pixelpalette/README.md

 ## Contributions

-We welcome contributions from the community to improve PixelPallete.
+We welcome contributions from the community to improve PixelPalette.
 To contribute, please follow these steps:

 1. **Fork the Repository:** Start by forking the repository to your GitHub account.